 Marie Selby’s Tropical Conservatory houses a beautiful collection of rare and spectacular orchids.
 From the most diverse bromeliad collection in the world to butterfly gardens, incredible air plants, a Koi pond, and a bamboo garden, the property is mesmerizing.

-Selby House Cafe is the onsite restaurant serving sandwiches, baked goods, salads, and even beer and wine.
+The Selby House Café is the onsite restaurant serving sandwiches, baked goods, salads, and even beer and wine.
 Sit inside or enjoy the shade from the ancient trees outside.

-John and Mable Ringling made Sarasota their 56-room winter home and built the illustrious Ca’ d’Zan, or House of John, to live in and host their A-list friends.
-Today, guests can visit the Venetian Gothic home with a picture-perfect terrace and views overlooking the bay with a museum ticket purchase.
-There are fantastic gardens, statues, and grounds to explore as you wind your way to the Ca’ d’Zan estate home.
+John Ringling and his wife Mable made Sarasota their 56-room winter home and built the illustrious Ca’ d’Zan, or House of John, to live in and host their A-list friends.
+Today, guests can visit the Venetian Gothic home with a picture-perfect terrace and views overlooking the bay with a circus museum ticket purchase.
+There are fantastic gardens, statues, and grounds to explore as you wind your way to the Ca’ d’Zan mansion.

-The high-end shopping can be found in the two dozen or so boutiques at St. Armand’s Circle, just minutes from downtown Sarasota.
+The high-end shopping can be found in the two dozen or so boutiques at St. Armands Circle, just minutes from downtown Sarasota.
 This area has plenty of parking, a handful of great restaurants, and even art galleries and statues dotting the property that are very photo-worthy.
-You’ll drool over the priceless art at Wyland Galleries Sarasota, featuring Wyland’s famous marine life artwork.
-Take a break from shopping and munch on fine pastries from Choulala (my favorites are passion fruit, guava, and pistachio) or indulge in a scoop of homemade ice cream from Kilwin’s.
+You’ll drool over the priceless art at Wyland Gallery Sarasota, featuring Wyland’s famous marine life artwork.
+Take a break from shopping and indulge in a scoop of homemade ice cream from Kilwins.